fortio/tcolor/README.md

 `tcolor` is a simple terminal/TUI color picker/chooser/explorer.

-Multiple modes (space bar to switch) from basic named colors, to 256 indexed:
+Multiple modes (space bar and arrows to switch) from basic named colors, to 256 indexed:

 ![256 colors](screenshot216.png)